janmarkuslanger/tabby/README.md

 # tabby
-📂 Tabs written in ES6.
+📂 Tabswitcher written in Vanilla JS without any dependencies.

+**If you like it please give it a star ⭐️**

 ## Setup